Ben Bergman Senior Reporter, Southern California Economy

 Bergman has also written for "Time Magazine" and "The New York Times" and was a reporting intern at "The Times."

 Originally from Seattle, Bergman graduated cum laude from Occidental College in Los Angeles with a degree in politics.
-There he helped launch the college's improv and sketch comedy troupes and its campus radio station.

 Stories by Ben Bergman

 Talks resume on April 25, but the Writers Guild of America has threatened to strike on May 2 if there's no deal by the time its contract ends on May 1.

 With the news that Colorado-based Aspen Skiing Co. is buying the company that runs four of California’s most popular ski resorts, skiers are wondering what's next.

 For the first time in years, Central Valley farmers will receive their full allotment of groundwater.
 But don't expect that to lower prices in the produce aisle.

 Many low-income residents don't file taxes because they don't know about the earned-income tax credit and also don't know they could get money back that's withheld.